mantidproject/documents/Design/AlignDetectors_rework.md

   * `tzero` (double array of length `n`)
   * `detid` (int32 array of length `n`)
   * `group` (int32 array of length `n`)

+The `group` information will still be extracted into separate `GroupingWorkspace` and `MaskWorkspace`.